Esri/calcite-design-system/readme.md

 # Calcite Components

-Shared Web Components for Esri's Calcite design framework.
-To see the components in action, [view the documentation](https://esri.github.io/calcite-components/).
+Shared Web Components for Esri's Calcite Design Systems.
+To see the components in action, [view the documentation](https://developers.arcgis.com/calcite-design-system/components/).

 ## Sketch library